 At IRRI, CGIAR researchers have long shared their expertise via wide-ranging training and educational programs.
 When the IRRI-developed IR8 high-yielding rice variety helped usher in the Green Revolution and prevented widespread famine, the institute’s prestige grew and spread.
 National agricultural research and extension systems around the world sent their scientists to IRRI to study and bring back what they learned.
 Many IRRI scholars have gone on to become leading scientists and agricultural policymakers, helping disseminate CGIAR expertise and knowledge across the rice-growing world.

 In 2017, IRRI in partnership with the Asian Development Bank (ADB) launched IRRI Education, a demand-driven, customizable educational curriculum that expands beyond foundational scientific knowledge and skills to also provide executive and leadership education, delving into the complexities of agri-food systems, trade and markets, climate change adaptation and mitigation, and social equity.
-In 2018, Indian Prime Minister Narendra Modi inaugurated the IRRI South Asia Regional Centre (IRRI–SARC) in Uttar Pradesh.
+In 2019, a hub of IRRI Education was set up at the IRRI South Asia Regional Centre (IRRI–SARC) in Varanasi, India.
 The center provides training services for scientists, researchers, and extension workers in South Asia and Africa.
-Since 1962, IRRI has provided high-quality education and training to more than 17,000 people from 126 countries around the world, and continues to host more than 300 scholars annually.
+Since 1962, IRRI has provided high-quality education and training to more than 300,000 people from 126 countries around the world, and continues to host more than 300 scholars annually.

 Another standout example comes from CIP, which supports grassroots product and business development via its Farmer Business School approach.
 Limited business skills and ineffective farmer organizations are some of the key constraints to effective market linkages for farmers.
 The Farmer Business School approach and curriculum, developed by CGIAR researchers at CIP, require farmers to participate in a series of group-based, experiential learning activities with trained facilitators over a production-marketing cycle, usually over a period of 8 to 10 months.
 During the process, farmer groups are supported to take the lead on market assessments and product development to exploit identified market opportunities.